maxemil/PhyloMagnet-benchmarks/prepare_references.md

 done
 ```

-Get and prepare Chloroplast gene references from uniprot
+Get and prepare Chloroplast gene references from uniprot.
 --------
+Print the FASTA header in the format TAXID.ACCESSION, similar to how EggNOG references are formatted.
 ```bash
 clean_headers(){
   python3 <<<"""